 During 2017, the Organization entered into two lease agreements in which the landlord provided funds to the Organization to complete certain improvements to the leased premises.
 The Organization has recorded a liability for these funds and is amortizing the balance over the shorter of the life of the lease or the life of the asset.
+At December 31, 2021, total obligations amounted to approximately \$21,000, which is included in accrued expenses and other current liabilities in the accompanying statement of financial position.
 At December 31, 2020, total obligations amounted to approximately \$63,000, of which approximately \$42,000 is included in accrued expenses and other current liabilities and \$21,000 in other long-term liabilities in the accompanying statement of financial position.
-At December 31, 2019, total obligations amounted to approximately \$105,000, of which approximately \$42,000 is included in accrued expenses and other current liabilities and \$63,000 in other long-term liabilities in the accompanying statement of financial position.